Broncos, Russell Wilson Agree to Five-Year, $245M Extension

 What are Russell Wilson's career earnings?

-The nine-time Pro Bowl passer has earned $181.3 million in his 10-year NFL career.
+The nine-time Pro Bowl passer has earned $181.3 million in his 10-year career.

 Where did Russell Wilson go to college?